The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 10. Anti-forensics and tampering#

 Amcache can be tampered with.
 The hive lives on disk and can be modified offline.
-Known patterns:
+Patterns:

 • Selective key deletion by a SYSTEM-level actor between appraiser runs.

-• Set-ItemProperty style writes to plant misleading LinkDate or Publisher values for a binary the attacker wants to look benign.
+• Set-ItemProperty-style writes to plant misleading LinkDate or Publisher values on a binary the attacker wants to look benign.

 • Hive replacement with a hive harvested from a clean machine.